Before you empty those used coffee grounds into the trash, consider these clever household uses for them:

 Uses For Used Coffee Grounds

-- Soil aeration and nitrogen boost for houseplants.
+2. Soil aeration and nitrogen boost for houseplants.
 Adding coffee grounds to your houseplants helps the pH balance (toward acidity) as well as increasing nitrogen and aerating the soil.
+Tomatoes love acidic soil!

-- Neutralize refrigerator odors.
-Placing coffee grounds in the refrigerator acts as a natural deodorizer.
+3. Neutralize refrigerator odors.
+Placing them in the refrigerator acts as a natural deodorizer.
 The only thing you need to watch for is mold if you use damp grounds.
 Replace immediately with fresher grounds if it turns into a science experiment.

-- Natural de-icer.
-Sprinkle leftover coffee grounds on your freshly shoveled walk or driveway to help melt the ice—it’s a natural and environmentally friendly way to add more traction underfoot.
+4. Natural de-icer.
+Sprinkle used grounds on your freshly shoveled walk or driveway to help melt the ice—it’s a natural and environmentally friendly way to add more traction underfoot.
 Just wipe your feet well before coming indoors!

-- Blind bake a pie shell.
-Believe it or not, you can even use coffee grounds as the weight when you blind bake a pie crust.
-Just be sure to use a large enough piece of parchment paper or foil so the coffee grounds don’t come into actual contact with the pie crust.
+6. Blind bake a pie shell.
+Believe it or not, you can even use thems as the weight when you blind bake a pie crust.
+Just be sure to use a large enough piece of parchment paper or foil so they don’t come into actual contact with the pie crust.

-- Snail, slug, and cat repellent.
-In the garden, just mound up a barrier of coffee grounds around the plants which slugs and cats are attracted to.
+8. Snail, slug, and cat repellent.
+In the garden, just mound up a barrier of used grounds around the plants which slugs and cats are attracted to.
 It will help keep them at bay.

-- Steroids for your carrot crop.
-Carrots love coffee grounds.
+9. Steroids for your carrot crop.
+Carrots love coffee grounds!
 They will grow larger and sweeter and the plants will have a greater yield.
-Just trowel the grounds in around the immature shoots.
+Just trowel them in around the immature shoots.

-- Clean your garbage disposal.
+10. Clean your garbage disposal.
 Coffee grounds can clean and deodorize your garbage disposal.
 Just put the damp grounds in, run the cold water, and turn on the disposal.
 Note: do this only on occasion to freshen the disposal.
-It’s not recommended to run coffee grounds through daily.
+It’s not recommended to run coffee grounds through the disposal daily.

-Do you have a special way you use those old coffee grounds?
+Do you have a special way you use those used coffee grounds?
 Tell us in the comments below!